Currently, 65 per cent of small-to-midsize businesses (SMBs) invest in pay-per-click (PPC) advertising.

-Regardless if you are being charged a percentage of your spend or a fixed cost tier to manage your ads, what you are paying for is time.
-The most common method on how you are charged is by the hour.
+Regardless if you are being charged a percentage of your spending or a fixed cost tier to manage your ads, what you are paying for is time.
+The most common method of how you are charged is by the hour.

 The current typical rate for SEM/PPC professionals will range from $75 — $250 an hour.
 That is nominal unless you hired a superstar with a good track record who would charge you between $500 — $1,000.

-Relying on overseas experts, from Third World countries for instance, is not bad either, who would cost a fraction of a typical rate.
-The drawback is, outsourced help for your account is quite risky, for reasons we will not discuss here.
+Relying on overseas experts, from Third World countries, for instance, is not bad either, who would cost a fraction of a typical rate.
+The drawback is, that outsourced help for your account is quite risky, for reasons we will not discuss here.

 Spend More, Pay More

-The common question asked by first time Google Ads users is: “How much does Google Ads cost?”
+The common question asked by first-time Google Ads users is: “How much does Google Ads cost?”
 To answer that, there is no right or wrong amount.
-There are factors that will determine the amount of money spent for ads.
+Some factors will determine the amount of money spent on ads.
 It’s not a one-size-fits-all to the cost of Google Ads.

 One note to keep in consideration is that higher ad expenditures will require a greater amount of time to keep it managed effectively.
-And as we mentioned earlier, you are going to be charged a percentage of your spend or a fixed cost tier.
+As we mentioned earlier, you are going to be charged a percentage of your spending or a fixed cost tier.

 ● Percentage of your spend